facebookincubator/velox/velox/docs/develop/connectors.rst

    * - Connector Factory
      - Enables creating instances of a particular connector.

-Velox currently has in-built support for the Hive Connector and the TPC-H Connector.
+Velox provides Hive and TPC-H Connectors out of the box.
 Let's see how the above connector interfaces are implemented in the Hive Connector in detail below.

 Hive Connector
 --------------
-The Hive Connector can be used to read and write data files (Parquet, DWRF) residing on an external storage (S3, HDFS, GCS, Linux FS).
+The Hive Connector is used to read and write data files (Parquet, DWRF) residing on an external storage (S3, HDFS, GCS, Linux FS).

 HiveConnectorSplit
 ~~~~~~~~~~~~~~~~~~
 The HiveConnectorSplit describes a data chunk using parameters including `file-path`,
-`file-format`, `start position`, `length`, `storage format`, etc..
+`file-format`, `start`, `length`, `storage format`, etc..
+It is not necessary to specify start and length values that align with row boundaries.
+For example, in a Parquet file, those row groups with offset in the range of [start, length)
+are processed as part of the split.
-Given a set of Parquet files, users or applications are responsible for defining the splits.
+For a given a set of files, users or applications are responsible for defining the splits.

 HiveDataSource
 ~~~~~~~~~~~~~~